a-n-irwin/a-n-irwin/README.md

  programming.
 I've had a run with coding since around 2017.
 During this time I've experimented a tad bit with HTML, CSS, JavaScript, Java, C++, Dart, and C#, amongst others.
 But I'm more of a generalist.

-🌱 I find the web intriguing, so I'm currently learning web development.
+🌱 I've taken a new interest in application development on the .NET platform, so I'm currently learning C#.

-🔭 Currently working on my Ludo game.
+🔭 I'm currently not working on any project.
+Although, you could check out my last project - a Ludo game.
+It's on my repo.

 My other interests, besides coding, include music, animation movies, series, and pretty much anything I
 find interesting.

-📫 You can reach me by email at [yours.truly.anri@gmail.com](mailto:yours.truly.anri@gmail.com)
+📫 You can reach me by email at [developer.anri@gmail.com](mailto:developer.anri@gmail.com)